Practice Discussion and Dokusan

 There are two forms of meeting privately with an authorized teacher: practice dicussion, and dokusan.

-Dokusan is the Japanese term for “going alone to a respected one;” a formal and private face-to-face meeting with a Dharma-Transmitted Zen teacher.
-A Zen teacher or “master” is a fully-ordained priest who has received Dharma-Transmission from another fully Dharma-Transmitted teacher.
-Dokusan is a ritualized formal meeting in which the student offers bows to the teacher before and after the meeting.
+Dokusan is the Japanese term for “going alone to a respected one;” a formal and private face-to-face meeting with a Dharma-Transmitted Zen priest who has received authorization from their teacher to teach independently.
+Dokusan is a formal meeting, focused on a particular question or experience in the context of Zen practice.

 Neither dokusan nor practice discussion are therapy or coaching, although similar topics may arise.
-For example, personal issues such as relationships or jobs would come up in terms of how they relate specifically to one’s practice.
-Thus the explicit focus is on the student’s understanding of Buddhist teachings as they relate to their daily practice, on or off the cushion.
+Personal issues are discussed as they relate specifically to one’s practice, on or off the meditation cushion.

 Dokusan and practice discussion are private and confidential within certain limits: 1) when the individual expresses intention to harm self or other, 2) when a teacher seeks peer consultation from another teacher.
 Teachers and practice leaders do consult each other from time to time, and may consult their own teacher in order to best support sangha members.
 This is standard practice in major Zen centers.
-When an individual requests complete confidentiality, that will be respected as long as there is no risk to that person or to another.
+If you ask for a meeting, there is also teh expectation that you will not share the contents of your meeting with others.
+This ensures mutual trust and is also intended to allow others to experience their own meetings without preconceptions or assumptions.

-Practice discussions are offered by Rev. Choro Antonaccio, Rev. Mako Voelkel, and Pat Yingst.
-Occasionally we have visiting teachers who may also offer dokusan.
-Both dokusan and practice discussion are available during the weekly zazen schedule and during retreats, and outside the regular schedule by arrangement.
-Zoom discussions may be available for those who are out of town or can’t come to the zendo.
+Dokusan is offered by Guiding Teacher Rev. Choro Antonaccio, and practice discussion by lay entrusted teacher Pat Yingst, and Chris Azbill (former head student).
+Visiting teachers may also offer practice discussion or dokusan.
+Both dokusan and practice discussion are available during the weekly zazen schedule and during retreats, and outside the regular schedule by arrangement with the individual teacher.

-If you are practicing regularly at the Austin Zen Center, it is recommended to have practice discussion once a month; ask the teacher about her recommendation.
+If you are practicing regularly at the Austin Zen Center, it is recommended to have practice discussion at least quarterly; ask the teacher about her recommendation.
 It may also be helpful to develop a connection with more than one teacher or practice leader.
 Although becoming a student of a particular teacher is something that evolves over time through practicing together, it is good to bring up and discuss your commitment to practice with whomever you speak.

 To sign up for dokusan or practice discussion you may either speak to the person of your choice, or contact the person directly by email.
 More information is available in the foyer at AZC.